 Overview

-Please note: This course has mandatory placements within the NHS and other clinical settings, where you will come in contact with high-risk and vulnerable patients.
-You are strongly advised to ensure that you are fully up to date with your immunisations including Covid-19 before starting the course.
+This course includes mandatory placements within the NHS and other clinical settings, where you will work with high-risk and vulnerable patients in professional healthcare environments.

 This course is in Clearing